totoo7/Data-Structures/README.md

 - **Memory Management**: Uses dynamic memory allocation/deallocation where appropriate to ensure efficient memory use and prevent memory leaks.
 - **Iterators**: Some data structures (like `Vector`, `LinkedList`, and `DoublyLinkedList`) include iterators to facilitate easy traversal and element access.
 - **Clear and Modular Design**: Each data structure is encapsulated in its own header file for clarity, and the library can be expanded with additional data structures as needed.
+- **Comprehensive Testing with Catch2**: The library includes extensive tests for all data structures using the Catch2 testing framework, ensuring reliability and correctness.